-IFRS 12 Disclosures of Interest in Other Entities ("IFRS 12") sets out the requirements for disclosures relating to an entity's interests in subsidiaries, joint arrangements, associates and structured entities.
+IFRS 12 sets out the requirements for disclosures relating to an entity's interests in subsidiaries, joint arrangements, associates and structured entities.
 The requirements in IFRS 12 are more comprehensive than the previously existing disclosure requirements.
 The amendments affect presentation only and have no impact on the Fund's consolidated financial position or performance.